JacobMcAuley/foundry-patrol/README.md

 # Foundry Token Patrol

 This module allows GMs (and optionally players) to set patrol points for their tokens, making the tokens move between the set points without input.
+Foundry Patrol offers a wide variety of features!
+I highly recommend watching the linked video below for a demonstration.
+The video is long, but you're welcome to skip through it or watch it at max speed!

 ### Reasoning